khrynczenko/compimg/README.md

 `pip install compimg`

 ## Note
-Keep in mind that metric are not aware of what you are passing.
+Keep in mind that metrics are not aware of what kind of image you are passing.
 If metric relies on intensity values and you have YCbCr image you should pass only the first channel to the computing routine.

 ## Help